helgib16/SC-T-504-HGOPWeek2/README.md

 # SC-T-504-HGOPWeek2
-* Eepository for week 2 in the course SC-T-504-HGOP
+* Repository for week 2 in the course SC-T-504-HGOP